VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

     assert answer == 6
 ```

-The function `speedup` is a fixture, because it is decorated with
+The function `speedup` is a fixture because it is decorated with
 `@pytest.fixture`.
 Note that fixtures can call on other fixtures, so in
 this example, `speedup` calls on the built-in fixture `monkeypatch`.
 It then uses monkeypatch to change the value of `GLOBAL_SLEEP_SECONDS` to
-a short random between `.02` and `.2`. and returns `GLOBAL_SLEEP_SECONDS`
+a short random number between `.02` and `.2`. and returns `GLOBAL_SLEEP_SECONDS`
 new value.
 Our test `test_with_speedup` uses the local fixture `speedup`
 (local, meaning in the same module).
 The result is the test runs much
 faster after altering the `GLOBAL_SLEEP_SECONDS` global variable.

-Fixture can also be stored in a centralized location so lots of different
+The fixture can also be stored in a centralized location so lots of different
 test files can see the same fixture.
 To do this, store your fixtures in
 a file named `conftest.py`, either in the same folder as your tests, or
 in a parent folder of the tests.
 Then just treat that `fixture` as if it